rachelng-rpas/openreoc/articles/Record-Keeping Guide/01-overview-casa-requirements.md

 ### The ReOC Holder (the Organisation)

-The ReOC holder — the entity named on the certificate — has the overarching legal obligation to keep records.
-This is established by CASR 101.345.
-The ReOC holder must ensure that systems, templates, and processes are in place.
+The ReOC holder, the entity named on the certificate has the overarching legal obligation to keep records.
+The ReOC holder must ensure that systems, templates, and processes are in place (CASR 101.345).

 ### The Chief Remote Pilot (CRP)